-CDSL Board of Directors has given the responsibility to assess, monitor and review risks for Depository and Depository Participant operations to the Risk Management Committee.
+CDSL's Board of Directors has given the responsibility to assess, monitor and review risks for Depository and Depository Participant operations to the Risk Management Committee.

 All operational risk events, risk registers, major risks identified are monitored and reviewed by the Risk Management Department.
 Reports are provided to Risk Management Committee of CDSL to ensure appropriate plan of action is laid out to mitigate the identified risks.
-The Risk Management Committee coordinates its activities with other Committees where there is any overlap with activities of such committees, as per the framework laid down by the Board of Directors.
+The Risk Management Committee coordinates its activities with other Committees where there is any overlap with activities of such committees.